Legislation & Programs

 Canada

 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) is a national committee of experts that assesses the biological status of species in Canada.
-Each species is assigned to a category of risk based on the best available scientific, community and Aboriginal traditional knowledge.
 COSEWIC makes a recommendation on “risk level” to the federal government.
 The evaluation process is independent, open and transparent.
 For more information on Canadian status assessment go directly to the COSEWIC website or view their Frequently Asked Questions (FAQ).